Giliano Wijnaldum: VfL Bochum

 After leaving Go Ahead Eagles, Wijnaldum moved to Germany when he joined VfL Bochum, signing a two-year contract, on 15 June 2015.

 Wijnaldum made his Bochum debut in the first round of DFB-Pokal, where he played 45 minutes, in a 5–0 win over FSV Salmrohr.
 After appearing on the substitute bench for the first five league matches, he made his Bochum debut on 11 September 2015, where he came on as a substitute in the second half and played 33 minutes, in a 1–1 draw against Sandhausen.
 Three weeks later, on 25 September 2015, Wijnaldum made his first start and played the whole game, in a 2–1 loss against FC Kaiserslautern.
 However, Wijnaldum's first opportunities was increasingly limited and made only seven 2.
 Bundesliga appearances.

 At the end of the season, Wijnaldum was released by the club after one season.

 Philadelphia Union

 On 5 January 2017, Wijnaldum moved to the United States when he joined Philadelphia Union, based in the Major League Soccer.
 Upon joining Philadelphia Union, the club's Sporting Director Earnie Stewart, commented on his move, quoting: "I believe Giliano is one of those players that flies under the radar, with great upside potential."
 On 1 November 2017, Wijnaldum's option was declined by the Philadelphia Union.
-Philadelphia declined their option on Wijnaldum's contract at the end of the 2017 season.
 On 5 June 2018 he joined Sparta Rotterdam.